duckdb/duckdb/tools/odbc/README.md

 Freeing the connection and environment handles can only be done after the connection to the database has been closed.
 Trying to free them before disconnecting from the database will result in an error.

 ## Sample Application
 The following is a sample application that includes a `cpp` file that connects to the database, executes a query, fetches the results, and prints them.
-It also disconnects from the database and frees the handles, and includes a fuction to check the return value of ODBC functions.
+It also disconnects from the database and frees the handles, and includes a function to check the return value of ODBC functions.
 It also includes a `CMakeLists.txt` file that can be used to build the application.

 #### Sample `.cpp` file:
 ```c